 You should usually wait 20-30 minutes between calls.
 This gives any deer that might have heard the call time to come to you.
 Plus, moving around too much to make another call could scare off a deer you’d just lured in.
 Of course, if you see a deer, and you need to get its attention, there’s no rules on timing.

 Different calls work better at different times in the season.

 Fawn bleats are one of your best bets before the rut.
 Early in the season, fawns are still dependent on their mothers, so the does respond quickly to fawn distress calls.

 A buck grunt call or antler rattles work best during the rut.
 During the mating season, the bucks get angry and respond to other bucks in their territory.
 An aggressive buck grunt will bring in other bucks looking to battle it out, and rattling antlers bring in spectators who want to watch a fight.

 Doe calls can be effective throughout the season.
 Social calls can bring in other does, and the estrus bleat is tantalizing to the bucks pretty much year round.
 The estrus bleat works best in the rut, of course, but bucks like the sound of it anytime.

 Which type of deer call?

 There are four main types of deer calls, all of which mimic different whitetail deer sounds made in the wild.
 The best deer hunters make use of all four, but you have to do it strategically to avoid scaring the deer around you.

 Specifically, take note of which calls create which reactions and why.

-Buck grunts are probably the most useful and the most common deer calls, at least if you’re a trophy hunter.
-A buck grunt is used to assert dominance, especially in the rut.
-If a buck hears another buck grunt in his territory, he’ll come to investigate the intruder.
+Buck grunt calls are probably the most useful and the most common deer calls, at least if you’re a trophy hunter.
+A buck grunt call is used to assert dominance, especially in the rut.
+If a buck hears another buck grunt call in his territory, he’ll come to investigate the intruder.